pulsar-edit/documentation/docs/developing-for-pulsar/writing-specs.md

 ### Add one or more `it` methods

-The `it` method also takes two arguments, a description and a function.
-Try and make the description flow with the `it` method.
+The `it` method also takes two arguments: a description and a function.
+Try and make the description continue the sentence that an enclosing `describe` method started.
 For example, a description of "this should work" doesn't read well as "it this should work".
 But a description of "should work" sounds great as "it should work".

 ```js
 describe("when a test is written", function () {